gdude2002/Training/docs/PITFALLS.md

 Wrong.
 Allow me to illustrate this with an example.

 Sometime in February of 2014, Apple pushed a [security update](http://support.apple.com/kb/HT6147) for iOS.
-If you don't feel like clicking links, the summery was as follows:
+If you don't feel like clicking links, the summary was as follows:

 > An attacker with a privileged network position may capture or modify data in sessions protected by SSL/TLS.
 >